Framework-R-D/phlex-design/doc/ch_conceptual_design/hofs/windows.rst

 The second argument :cpp:`Opt<P2>` indicates that an optional type is passed to the algorithm.
 It is permitted to use resources (i.e. :cpp:`Rm...`) in the function :math:`f`.
-The data-product set identifers of :cpp:`P1` and :cpp:`P2` are used to determine whether two data-products reside in adjacent data-product sets.
+The data cell identifers of :cpp:`P1` and :cpp:`P2` are used to determine whether two data-products reside in adjacent data cells.

 Registration Interface
 ^^^^^^^^^^^^^^^^^^^^^^